iGuure/CagematchAPI/README.md

 CagematchAPI
 ============
-For crawling many interesting stats from the biggest CAGE in the world -- cagematch.net.
+For crawling many interesting stats from the biggest CAGE in the world -- cagematch.net -- using Scrapy.
 Currently, you can get the list of Top 250 wrestlers via CagematchAPI.
 More stats crawling will be added soon.

 Want to know more about Scrapy?
 Checkout `dev` branch to see my personal Scrapy pratice and notes while I was learning Scrapy.